Hi 5 Netball tournament - 7th March 2018.

-Thank you to our goal keepers Josh Fisher, Joey Lurie and Rafi Simon-Cline.
+Thank you to our goal keepers Josh, Joey and Rafi.
 The rest of the team played very well and we would like to thank them as well.
 Thank you to Mrs Martin and Mrs Globe for taking us.

 Year 5/6 Maccabi Tournament

 On the 22nd of November 2017, the girls from years 5 and 6 went to Mill Hill Power League for the Maccabi football tournament.